valner20/blogPost/readme.txt

     1 means read access

-    2 means read and edit access
+    2 means read and edit post access

+An author always has full permissions on their post.

-In the code, It handle permissions like this: is_public * 9 + authenticated * 3 + team
+In the code, permissions are handled like this: is_public * 9 + authenticated * 3 + team

 The numbers are managed in base 3 (ternary numbers), where each digit represents a permission level related to the post, which will later be decoded to determine access.
 This approach is used to save columns in the database and keep the application more optimized.

+Likes and comments are also based on these permissions.
+If a user can read a post, they can like or comment on it.
+However, if the user is not authenticated, they won’t be able to like or comment on any post

 Likes

     List: /likes

     Filter: /likes/?post=i&user=id or separately

     Use GET and POST methods on the URL

 Comments